CloudSkills/intro-to-azure-blueprints/blogpost-AzBlueprint.md

 9. Publish Blueprint

-    * Click on Blueprint definitions > and from there you will see a list of Blueprints
+    * Click on Blueprint definitions and your Blueprint definitions will be listed

 ![BlueprintView1](/images/step-9-BlueprintView1.png "Blueprint View 1")

 > Notice the different icons, the lighter icon denotes draft Blueprints and the darker ones are published

-   * Open Blueprint definitions > Click on Blueprint-01 > Publish Blueprint
+   * Open Blueprint definitions > Click on Blueprint-01 > **Publish Blueprint**

 ![PublishBlueprint](/images/step-9-1-PublishBlueprint.png "Publish Blueprint")